 The Glice® Frozen Fire Rink is located between the Shelly/Quinn Ball Fields off of I-70 and Exit 241 in Idaho Springs, Colorado.

 Winter Ice Skating

-The Clear Creek Metropolitan Recreation District welcomes you to enjoy free ice skating in Georgetown at Werlin Park at the corner of 11th and Taos Street, or on Georgetown Lake at Argentine and 22nd Street.
+Enjoy free ice skating in Georgetown at Werlin Park (located at the corner of 11th Street and Taos Street) or on Georgetown Lake (located at 22nd Street and Argentine Street)